-The Commission and the Department of Local Government and Communities have publications which provide detailed information for candidates who wish to nominate for a local government election.
+The Commission and the Department of Local Government, Sport and Cultural Industries have publications which provide detailed information for candidates who wish to nominate for a local government election.
 This information is provided to all candidates in the Candidate’s Pack.

 Eligibility to nominate